Security from First Principles

 Highly resourced, persistent, and patient.
 Relevant for critical infrastructure, government, and organizations with valuable intellectual property.

 The point of this list isn’t to be exhaustive but to force the question: which of these are realistic threats to this specific environment?
 A small business isn’t a likely nation-state target.
 A healthcare organization absolutely needs to account for insider threats given the value of patient data.
-Context determines which threat agents deserve the most attention.
+Context determines which threat agents deserve the most attention — and documented threat identification is what makes your control selection defensible when an assessor asks why you chose the controls you did.

 Controls follow threats